tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##### Negotiated Groups

-When sent by the client, the "supported_groups" extension indicates the named groups which the client supports, ordered from most preferred to least preferred.
+When sent by the client, the "named_groups" extension indicates the named groups which the client supports, ordered from most preferred to least preferred.

-Note: In versions of TLS prior to TLS 1.3, this extension was named "elliptic curves" and only contained elliptic curve groups.
+Note: In versions of TLS prior to TLS 1.3, this extension was named "elliptic_curves" and only contained elliptic curve groups.
 See
 {{RFC4492}} and {{I-D.ietf-tls-negotiated-ff-dhe}}.

 The "extension_data" field of this extension SHALL contain a